 While applying for Google Ad Grants will naturally provide many benefits to your nonprofit, the steps necessary for confirming your eligibility, getting approved, and then developing your ad campaigns are not always clear.
 A lack of familiarity with proper account management can result in losing the grant or missing advertising opportunities.
 But gaining a deeper knowledge of the program and its requirements will eliminate any Google Ad Grants confusion and make your experience go much smoother.

-We are here to clear up the confusion around Google Ad Grants and make sure you can take full advantage of your account.
-This guide will simplify Google Ad Grants for you and your nonprofit through the following points:
+We’re here to clear up any questions surrounding Google Ad Grants to make sure you can take full advantage of your account.
+To simplify Google Ad Grants for your nonprofit, we’ll cover the following topics:

-- 5 Ways to Improve Your Google Ad Grants Management
+- 5 Ways to Improve Your Google Ad Grant Management

-If you’re ready to dive into the world of Google Ad Grants, keep reading!
+If you’re ready to eliminate any Google Ad Grants confusion, keep reading!

 If you feel mystified by Google Ad Grants, you’re not alone.
 Many nonprofit professionals have trouble with their Google Ad Grants accounts, and this can lead to missed opportunities.
-Some roadblocks you may face are:
+Some of the most common roadblocks you may face are: